 Education in Chandigarh

-Education in Chandigarh is of very high quality and in the form of informative and interesting methods that provide a wholesome approach to education.
+Education in the union territory is of very high quality and in the form of informative and interesting methods that provide a wholesome approach to education.
 The universities of Chandigarh have provided quality education that has churned out students who are highly skilled and competent.
-The government has taken initiative to provide the best education to every child in the city within one kilometer from the child's residence.
-You can find a large number of government schools as well as private schools.
+The government has taken initiatives to provide the best education to every child in the city within one kilometer from the child's residence.
+You can find a large number of government schools as well as private schools here.
 Many privately managed schools have earned a grant-in-aid for those who are recognized as secular schools.

-The education here comprises of tertiary level and is looked after by the education department of Chandigarh.
-There are four government colleges in Chandigarh that are great in terms of infrastructure, campus, auditoria and sports.
+The education here comprises tertiary level and is looked after by the education department of Chandigarh.
+There are few government colleges here that are great in terms of infrastructure, campus, auditoria and sports.
 The colleges are affiliated to Punjab University.
-One can get education in various streams like comerce, arts and science.
+One can get education in various streams like commerce, arts and science.
 Computer science and business administration courses are also provided.
-The colleges here offer post graduation courses, Instrumental music, Public administration, English, Economics and foster global competitiveness.
-Girls as well as boys study in various institutions of Chandigarh.
+The colleges here offer post graduation courses in many different subjects and also courses and education in instrumental music, public administration, etc.

 Blogs about Chandigarh